There Are No Conspiracies

 Claims about the Council on Foreign Relations (CFR)

 The group said by many conspiratorial thinkers to be at the center of the alleged conspiracy in the United States, the Council on Foreign Relations, is in fact a mere policy discussion forum.
 It has nearly 3,000 members, far too many for secret plans to be kept within the group.
 All the CFR does is sponsor discussion groups, debates and speakers.
 As far as being secretive, it issues annual reports and allows access to its historical archives.
 Historical studies of the CFR show that it has a very different role in the overall power structure than what is claimed by conspiratorial theorists.
+(See "Why and How the Corporate Rich and the CFR Reshaped the Global Economy after World War II" on this site for just one example.)

 For my responses to an interviewer on the issue of conspiracy, see http://www.publiceye.org/antisemitism/nw_domhoff.html.